www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 - 5e.
 Define the relationship between individual characteristics and instructional methods or strategies chosen.

-Writing a PLEP: Candidates will gather recent information/data for a student and then will write a Present Level of Performance.
+Candidates will gather recent information/data for a student and then will write a Present Level of Performance, annual goal, benchmarks, and accommodations.

 - A complete listing of university policies and procedures can be found in the University of St. Francis Catalog and Student Handbooks.
 Students are expected to follow all policies in the USF Catalog and Student Handbook, both of which can be found in the student portal.